Minimum and Maximum Algorithms

 The algorithms we covered in this lesson allow us to provide a custom comparison function.
 This function will accept two objects of the appropriate type and should return true if the first object is "smaller" than the second.

-When providing a custom comparison function, that also means the type stored within our collection doesn’t need to have comparison operators implemented, as the algorithm will be using our comparison function instead of those operators.
+When providing a custom comparison function, the type stored within our collection does not need to have comparison operators implemented, as the algorithm will use our comparison function instead of those operators.

 In the following example, we use a custom comparison function to find out which player has the lowest health: